Learn how mobile encryption can protect the data on your device

 Keep in mind that encryption doesn’t guarantee the security of your data.
 Encryption keys can still be stolen.
 With full disk encryption, cold boot attacks can be used where keys are stolen by cold booting a machine, then dumping the contents of its memory before the data disappears.
 Some best practices are to secure the encryption key properly, employ a strict password policy, and limit access to these keys.

-So if your business uses a lot of mobile devices, implementing encryption is a great security tool to protect your data.
+If your business uses a lot of mobile devices, implementing encryption is a great security tool to protect your data.